zoalexa/embeddedsystems2024/README.md

-This was a project handout about the lesson "Embedded Systems" in Computer Science (DUTH).
+This was a project handout about the class of "Embedded Systems" in Computer Science (DUTh).
-You can find the assignment (.pdf) and see how as a team we got along with the implemntation.
+You can find the assignment (.pdf) and see how, as a team, we implemented our line follower robot.